zack-schrag/zack-schrag.github.io/_posts/2020-02-15-microservice-trough-of-disillusionment.markdown

 As developers, we sometimes dive straight into implementation without thinking too much about how some component is to be interacted with.
 In microservices, however, there are too many boundary points to avoid thinking about "user experience" (user being anyone using your code, whether it's via a REST API, language interface, or UI).
 It's very important to design the interface upfront and get feedback on it before diving into implementation.
 You might say, "but how can you know what the interface is without diving into the implementation, won't the interface emerge from that?".
 No!
 An interface may emerge from it, but not a well-designed one.

-Imagine if a restaraunt approached their menu this way.
+Imagine if a restaurant approached their menu this way.
 Chef Bob goes into the kitchen and starts experimenting with new recipes.
 Once he finds one he likes, he tosses together a menu that makes sense to him based on the recipe he likes.
 And it reads like this:
 ```
 1 tortilla
 1/2 shredded chicken breast